CMU Walls 101: A Builder’s Ultimate Guide to Mastering Concrete Masonry Units

 • Insulation: CMU walls may require additional insulation to improve energy efficiency, especially in colder climates.

-Choosing the Right CMU Blocks
+How to Choose the Right CMU Blocks?

 Choosing the right CMU (Concrete Masonry Unit) blocks is a crucial step in any construction project.
 The selection of CMU blocks can impact the structural integrity, appearance, and overall performance of your walls.
 Here are important factors to consider when choosing the right CMU blocks: